jolod/presentation-doublegraph/slides.md

 #### Comments

-I have added comments to the oroginal presentation.
+I have added comments to the original presentation.
 These are always marked with "Comment:" if inline, or as separate slides (such as this one).

+The code snippets are written in [PureScript](http://www.purescript.org/) which is deceptively similar to Haskell for records.
+The key differences for this presentation is that you need to spell out type variables using `forall` in PureScript, and that records look very similar but work slightly differently.

 ## Intro